-Every time you make a purchase using the Curve card, the credit or debit card you chose in the app as the funding source is debited a corresponding amount in its native currency.
+Every time you make a purchase using the Curve card, the credit or debit card you set in the app as the funding source is debited a corresponding amount in its native currency.

 The Curve card can be used anywhere MasterCard is accepted.
-It can also be used to draw cash from ATMs but the fee-free monthly limit is very low.
+It can also be used to draw cash from ATMs but the fee-free monthly ATM limit is very low.
 For those who might be wondering, ATM withdrawals post as normal purchases in my experience (it will vary depending on the bank you use).

 Where Curve really shines is in the way its app work.
 Imagine the Revolut app, minus the numerous bugs and glitches, with your existing credit and debit cards displayed instead of the currency balances.

 You can review the transactions for each card in great details, including the exchange rates used.
 You can easily change which card is to be used as the funding source, even retroactively (up to 14 days after a transaction).
 There is a large number of analytics and insights available, with more being constantly added.
 You can label transactions as personal or business and use a number of integrations, such as Xero, to automatically sync them with your bookkeeping.
 Speaking of which, you can scan receipts using the app and have them sync as well, or have Curve generate a PDF receipt directly.
 Common features like “Block your card” and “See your PIN” are also there.